Napa Valley wineries menaced by wildfire, as second California blaze kills three

 CALISTOGA, Calif.
-(Reuters) - Firefighters in northern California on Tuesday struggled to make headway against two wildfires, one of them threatening towns and wineries in Napa Valley, and another blaze that killed three people in the Cascade foothills closer to the Oregon border.
+(Reuters) - Firefighters in Northern California on Tuesday struggled to make headway against two fast-moving, destructive wildfires, one threatening towns and wineries in Napa Valley and another that killed three people in the Cascade foothills closer to the Oregon border.

-All three were civilians, and their deaths brought to 29 the number of people killed since mid-August in what now stands as the worst year on record for California wildfires in terms of acreage burned.
+All three were civilians, and their deaths brought to 30 the number of people killed since January - 29 of them just over the past six weeks - in what now stands as the worst year on record for California wildfires in terms of acreage burned

-Farther south, the Glass Fire also raged for a third day in wine country.
-Already it had destroyed a highly rated restaurant and buildings at a winery whose architecture was inspired by a 13th-century Tuscan castle.
+Farther south, the Glass Fire also raged for a third day in wine country, where it destroyed the popular mansion-like Chateau Boswell winery Sunday night and a building at the Castello di Amorosa winery, whose landmark architecture was inspired by a 13th-century Tuscan castle, on Monday.

-Another popular winery, the mansion-like Chateau Boswell, went up in flames on Sunday night.

-Wine industry officials said the longer-term ramifications to their industry of the Glass Fire and a spate of other blazes that came before it is likely to be a 2020 vintage of diminished volume because of grapes spoiled by heavy exposure to smoke.
+But wine industry officials said the longer-term ramifications of the Glass Fire and a spate of other blazes that came before it is likely to be a 2020 vintage of diminished volume because of grapes spoiled by heavy exposure to smoke.

-Some 80,000 people have been placed under evacuation orders, including all 5,300 residents of Calistoga, a resort town known for its hot springs and mud baths and the site of the landmark castle complex of Castello di Amorosa.
+Some 80,000 people have been placed under evacuation orders in the middle of harvest season, including all 5,300 residents of Calistoga, a resort town known for its hot springs and mud baths and the site of the Castello di Amorosa complex.

-“We still have high heat and low humidity that can spread large fires,” said Lynette Round, a spokeswoman for the California Department of Forestry and Fire Protection, or Cal Fire.

 Napa Valley residents Matthew Rivard and Amanda Crean parked their car by a sign reading “Welcome to the World Famous Wine Growing Region” on Monday night and watched flames surround the Schramsberg Vineyards, known for its sparkling wines.